What are the many types of academic reference?

 Johnson, B. and Blair, T. (2001) Title of the webpage, [Name of the Social Networking Site] 30 March.
 Available at: https://socialnetworking.com/johnson-and-blair/ (Accessed: 01 July 2019).

 Blair, T. (2003) The title of the published PhD thesis.
 PhD thesis.
 University of London.

 Jones, P. (2015) The title of the webpage.
 Available at: https://onlinewebpages.edu.uk (Accessed: 13 August 2018).

-Having now explored the basic concepts of end-text references, students may next wish to complete our Lesson 1 activities and continue studying with Lesson 2.
+Having now explored the basic concepts of end-text references, students may next wish to complete our Chapter 1 activities and continue studying with Chapter 2.

-Lesson 3 explores the topic: How can I create, lay out and order reference lists?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: How can I create, lay out and order reference lists?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 15 Marks for daily e-learning